colak/txp-media-shortcode/README.md

 ## Notes

-<p class="footnote" id="fn1"><sup>1</sup> I have detected that embedded videos from youtube-nocookies do serve 3 cookies, 2 of which are from youtube, in their embeds.
+<p class="footnote" id="fn1"><sup>1</sup> I have detected that embedded videos from youtube-nocookies do serve 3 cookies, 2 of which are from youtube.
 I have nevertheless included it in the list as, unlike Youtube, the embedded videos do not show related content when a video is paused or finished.</p>
 <p class="footnote" id="fn2"><sup>2</sup> Created in and shared from the <i>My Maps</i> API.</p>